Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 • Google Analytics integration

-• Mobile optimization
+• Mobile Optimization

 • Integrated blogging with third-party apps like Google Drive and Evernote.

-The so-called “plugins” for Squarespace by third parties are really just CSS or other code you add manually to the site yourself—not a real plugin like Yoast for WordPress.
+The so-called “plugins” for Squarespace by third parties are just CSS or other code you add manually to the site yourself—not a real plugin like Yoast for WordPress.
 Squarespace itself says that it doesn’t support these plugins.

 Also, you must know that updating the meta description tag on the inner pages of a Squarespace site is not user-friendly.
-It requires custom meta description tag—something casual users typically don’t know how to do.
+It requires a custom meta description tag—something casual users typically don’t know how to do.

 Is WordPress a Winner?